Argonautic/filedeleter/README.md

 <p>
   Currently, filedeleter is designed as a command-line app, and the best way to use it is to clone or download this repository and run the app directly using <b>python3 filedeleter.py</b>.
 For ease of use, you may want to add a PATH to your downloaded/cloned directory.
 All this to be automated in the future, or added to pip (if such a library doesn't    already exist).
   <br><br>
+  The only functional file is filedeleter.py, all other files and directories are just for testing and example.
 Python 2 version can be made if anyone wants it.
   <br><br>
   Command line arguments are as follows:
 </p>